rgc99/irrigation_unlimited/README.md

 ## Structure

 Irrigation Unlimited is comprised of controllers, zones and schedules in a tree like formation.
 Each controller has one or more zones and each zone has one or more schedules.
-Controllers and zones will have a binary sensor associated with each one so they can be intregrated with Home Assistant.
+Controllers and zones will have a binary sensor associated with each one so they can be integrated with Home Assistant.

 ```text
 └── Irrigation Unlimited